dd-hebert/uv_pro/README.md

 Use ``-h`` to get help with command line arguments.

 #### ``-lam``, ``-–baseline_lambda`` : float, optional
-Set the smoothness of the baseline when cleaning data.
+Set the smoothness of the baseline (for outlier detection).
 Higher values give smoother baselines.
 Try values between 0.001 and 10000.
 The default is 10.
 See pybaselines.whittaker.asls() for more information.

 #### ``-lsw``, ``-–low_signal_window`` : "narrow" or "wide", optional
 Set the width of the low signal outlier detection window.
-Set to "wide" and points which directly neighbor low signal outliers will also be considered outliers.
-Default is "narrow", meaning only low signal outliers themselves are considered outliers.
 Set to "wide" if low signals are interfering with the baseline.

 #### ``-ne``, ``--no_export`` : flag, optional
 Bypass the data export prompt at the end of the script.

 #### ``-ot``, ``--outlier_threshold`` : float between 0 and 1, optional
 The threshold by which spectra are considered outliers.
-Values closer to 0 result in higher sensitivity (more outliers).
-Values closer to 1 result in lower sensitivity (fewer outliers).
-A value of 1 will result in no outliers.
+Values closer to 0 will produce more outliers, while values closer to 1 will produce fewer outliers.
+A value of 1 will produce no outliers.
 The default value is 0.1.

 #### ``-rd``, ``-–root_dir`` : string, optional
-Specify a root directory to simplify file path entry.
+Set a new root directory.
+Setting a root directory can simplify file path entry.
 For instance, if you store all your UV-Vis data files in a common folder, you can designate it as the root directory.
 Subsequently, any path provided with ``-p`` is assumed to be relative to the root directory.

 **Without root directory:**
 ```